mxk5025/swatches/README.md

 # Swatches

-## Note: currently on hiatus due to classes: base functionality works but need to work on CSS
 Color scheme generation tool deployed as a web application; built using React.

 ##### Unicode Characters to Color Name